Center Leader

 Research Group Members

-AP Dr. Tan Hui Yin, AP Dr. Ong Yien Yien, Ms. Selvi A/P Chellappan, Asst.
+Prof. Dr. Tan Hui Yin, AP Dr. Ong Yien Yien, Ms. Selvi A/P Chellappan, Asst.
 Prof. Dr. Lim Lee Chang, AP Dr. Tang Pei Ling, AP Dr. Koo Hui Chin, AP Dr. Loh Khye Er, AP Dr. Ng Siou Pei, Ms. Chia Meow Lin, AP Dr. Thed Swee Tee, Asst.
 Prof. Dr. Chong Cheong Yew, Asst.
 Prof. Dr. Tiang Choon Lin, Asst.
 Prof. Dr. Hew Hoi Chin, Asst.
 Prof. Dr. Low Ying Chiang, Asst.
-Prof. Dr. Won Hui Loo, Asst.
 Prof. Dr. Tan Phui Yee, Asst.
 Prof. Dr. Kek Siok Peng, Asst.
 Prof. Dr. Zunura’in Binti Zahali, Asst.
-Prof. Dr Alvin Dickson Anak Paul Joko.
+Prof. Dr Alvin Dickson Anak Paul Joko, Prof. Dr. Tan Siow Ping.

 This list is non-exhaustive, FOAS and TAR UMT researchers are welcome to join the (Biosc@TAR) should their area of interest align to the Centre’s objectives, vision and rationale.